How to Make Money From Nothing By Writing Online

 I want to thank everyone who has ever read any of my articles; I'm truly grateful and amazed that over 60,000 people have clicked on them.
 The fact that I could share things with so many people is what made me want to write in the first place, so thank you so much.

-I'm writing that not to gloat about my numbers, but to show creators what's possible if you put in the time and effort over 1-2 years.
+I'm writing this not to gloat about my numbers, but to show creators what's possible if you put in the time and effort over 1-3 years.

 I hope this will encourage others that there is hope even if you produce 50-100 articles or videos in the first year that get little traction.